Acupuncture and Cancer

 Acupuncturists determine if your body has too much or too little heat, cold, wetness or dryness.
 An imbalance can impair how your organs function.
 To balance your body’s Qi, acupuncturists insert very small, thin needles into specific areas of your body.

-It is best to begin acupuncture treatments before you experience symptoms, but it be beneficial at any point of therapy.
+It is best to begin acupuncture treatments before you experience symptoms, but it can be beneficial at any point of therapy.

-- Ask your doctor or nurse for a referral to oncology acupuncture
+- Ask your doctor or nurse for a referral to oncology acupuncture.

 - Some insurances cover acupuncture; contact your provider or our office to learn more.